FlyingDuck/specs/autonat/autonat-v2.md

 requests for high priority addresses as a nice to have.

 Compared to `autonat v1` there are two major differences
-1. `autonat v1` allowed testing reachability for the node. `autonat v2` allows testing reachability for an individual address
+1. `autonat v2` allows testing reachability for an individual address. `autonat v1` allowed testing reachability for the node.
 2. `autonat v2` provides a mechanism for nodes to verify whether the peer actually successfully dialled an address.
+3. `autonat v2` provides a mechanism for nodes to dial an ip address different from the requesting nodes observed ip address without risking amplification attacks. `autonat v1` disallowed such dials to prevent amplification attacks.

 ## AutoNAT V2 Protocol

 A node wishing to determine reachability of its adddresses sends a `DialRequest` message to a peer on a stream with protocol ID `/libp2p/autonat/2.0.0/dial-request`.
 This `DialRequest` message has a list of `AddressDialRequest`s.
 Each item in this list contains an address and a fixed64 nonce.
 The list is ordered in descending order of priority for verfication.

+Upon receiving this message the peer selects the first address from the list that it is capable of dialing.
+If this address has an ip address different from the requesting nodes observed ip address, peer initiates the Amplification attack prevention mechanism (see [Amplification Attack Prevention](#amplification-attack-prevention) ).
+On completion, the peer proceeds to the next step.
+If the selected address has the same ip address as the requesting nodes observed ip address, peer directly proceeds to the next step skipping Amplification Attack prevention steps.

-Upon receiving this message the peer attempts to dial the first address from the list that it is capable of dialing.
-It dials this address, opens a stream with Protocol ID `/libp2p/autonat/2.0.0/dial-attempt` and sends a `DialAttempt` message with the nonce received in the corresponding `AddressDialRequest`.
+The peer dials the selected address, opens a stream with Protocol ID `/libp2p/autonat/2.0.0/dial-attempt` and sends a `DialAttempt` message with the nonce received in the corresponding `AddressDialRequest`.
 The peer MUST dial the first address in the list it is capable of dialing.
 The peer MUST NOT dial any address not in the list of addresses sent in the request.
 The peer MUST ignore errors on `/libp2p/autonat/2.0.0/dial-attempt` stream

 Upon completion of the dial attempt, the peer sends a `DialResponse` message to the initiator node on the `/libp2p/autonat/2.0.0/dial-request` stream with the